radxa-pkg/radxa-overlays/README.md

 ### D. Exclusive (array)

-1. `exclusive` should refer to device tree node and property.
+1. `exclusive` should refer to the device tree node and property.
 2. For features that are muxed to a GPIO line, `exclusive` should be the GPIO ID.
 3. For features that use multiple GPIO lines, they should all be listed under `exclusive`.

 ### E. Description (string)

 1. `description` is a multi line text to describe the function of the overlay.
-It can be the same as `title` with ending period.
+It can be the same as `title` with an ending period.
-2. New line in `description` should use `\n`.
+2. Newline in `description` should use `\n`.
 3. Hardware parameters should be listed at the end to help user to connect their devices.